 Planning to visit Conwy Castle?
-Whether you’re looking to dive into centuries of history, capture the perfect photograph or entertain the kids, we’ve created the ultimate guide for things to do at Conwy Castle in Wales.
+Whether you’re looking to dive into centuries of history, capture the perfect photograph or entertain the kids, we’ve created the ultimate guide for things to do at Conwy Castle in North Wales.

 Wales is peppered with more than 600 castles, ranging from beautifully restored Victorian fortresses to crumbling Norman strongholds.
 While each has its own unique charm, there’s no denying Conwy Castle steals the spotlight.
 Built by Edward I of England as a show of brute strength, the castle is set on a rocky outcrop and looms over the town centre.

 With its soaring curtain walls and goliath towers, the castle unequivocally achieved its purpose of intimidating and oppressing the newly conquered Welsh.
 At the time it may have symbolised subjugation, however today it’s been embraced as an iconic Welsh landmark.

 Those who have recently visited Conwy Castle have fond memories of a trip into the past.
 Stepping into the castle grounds, you’ll be transported to a medieval world of spiral staircases, hidden passageways and cavernous royal chambers.
 Don’t forget to pick up your audio guide, which really brings the Conwy Castle experience to life.

 Perched high in North Wales, Conwy Castle Wales has been standing guard over the ancient market town since the 1200s.
 This magnificent medieval fortress was built by Edward I of England during his Welsh conquest, with the king spending an eye-watering £15,000 on the construction of the stronghold.
 While today that would barely amount to a down deposit on a tiny London flat, at the time it was an enormous sum equivalent to around £45 million.